 - There will be no change to the homepage, no email or text message, no notice via the media, and the main telephone number will operate as usual.

 What You Can Do To Prepare

 There are a variety of steps you can take now to prepare for inclement weather:

 - Make sure you haven’t opted out of emergency text messages.
-See ucdirectory.uc.edu/EmergencyTextMessaging.asp.
+See https://ucdirectory.uc.edu/EmergencyTextMessaging.asp

-- Make sure you are following the university and Public Safety’s official Twitter and Facebook pages.
+- Make sure you are following the university’s official Twitter and Facebook pages.

 - If you commute, familiarize yourself with bus routes and other alternative transportation.
 When the snow falls, it may be better to leave the driving to a professional.

-- If you walk to campus, be aware that Cincinnati does not require sidewalks to be cleared.
+- If you walk to campus, be aware that everyone does not clean sidewalks as well as the UC Facilities team.
 You may need to use an alternate path.

-- If you are a student, clarify the expectations with your faculty: When are absences excused and not?
+- If you are a student, clarify the expectations of your faculty: When are absences excused and not?
 How can assignments be made up?
-How will faculty notify students should they be unable to meet the class?
+How will your faculty let you know if they are unable to meet the class?

 - If you are a member of the faculty, give guidance to your students.
 How will weather affect assignments and deadlines?
+How will you accommodate snow days?
 How must students communicate their inability to travel?
-How will you notify students that you are unable to attend class?
+How will you let students know you are unable to travel?